newell/sstc/README.md

 - **Full-Bridge vs. Half-Bridge**: In a full-bridge circuit, there are four switches arranged in an H-bridge configuration.
 This allows for full control over the direction of the current through the load (primary coil).
 In contrast, a half-bridge circuit uses only two switches and two capacitors.
 It controls the current direction by alternately switching the two switches, but only half of the H-bridge is implemented.
 - **Simplified Design**: The half-bridge design is simpler and more cost-effective compared to a full-bridge design, making it a popular choice for SSTCs.

-In summary, half-bridge solid-state Tesla coils use a specific switching circuit configuration to generate high-frequency AC and high voltages in the secondary coil, enabling the characteristic high-voltage discharges.
-The name "half-bridge" refers to the specific arrangement of the semiconductor switches in the power electronics section of the coil.